What’s the most misunderstood, underutilized and even ignored concept in online marketing?

-We marketers tend to want to spend all their brain power of generating killer ideas, designing brilliant marketing automation, and writing hooky ads.
+We marketers tend to want to spend all their brain power of generating killer strategies and ideas, designing brilliant marketing automation, and writing hooky ads.
 But if you don’t analyze before you create, you’re wasting your money.

 In some ways it’s the oldest problem in marketing.
 Claude Hopkins, the father of modern advertising, railed against “creative” ads with no analysis behind them a century ago.